In this section, you’ll find a wealth of information about how Appli-Tec helps engineers solve tough application challenges.

-Learn how pre-mixed and frozen adhesives became a commercial product.
+Learn how PMF adhesives became a commercial product.

-After determining that replacing a mixing machine would be quite costly, a manufacturer turned to pre-mixed and frozen (PMF) adhesives from Appli-Tec.
+Replacing the mixing machine was quite costly, so a manufacturer turned to PMF adhesives from Appli-Tec.

-A process engineer at a manufacturing company called on Appli-Tec to help the company reduce labor and adhesive mixing costs.
+A process engineer called on Appli-Tec to help the company reduce labor and adhesive mixing costs.

-An engineer turned to Appli-Tec for an adhesive compound with high thermal conductivity and a 4-hour pot life for robotic dispensing.
+An engineer turned to Appli-Tec for an adhesive compound with high thermal conductivity and a 4-hour pot life.

 After repeated attempts to solve exposed circuit board failure rate of 20%, a manufacturer turned to Appli-Tec for help.

-A medical device manufacturer eliminated formulation inconsistency and in-house mixing by purchasing pre-mixed and frozen (PMF) adhesives from Appli-Tec.
+A medical device manufacturer eliminated in-house mixing by purchasing PMF adhesives from Appli-Tec.